vishalreddy98/nlp-text-summarization/README.md

 ### Dataset Specifications:
 The selected wikiHow dataset encompasses approximately 215k data points For preliminary testing, 10% of the data was utilized for training and 5% for testing.
 Future scaling considerations will be contingent upon the outcomes of these initial tests.

+### Data Preprocessing:
+Thorough preprocessing of the WikiHow dataset was conducted to ensure a robust foundation for subsequent model training.
+Missing values were removed to maintain data integrity.
+The Natural Language Toolkit (NLTK) library was employed for stopword removal, enhancing the textual content's quality.
+Dedicated functions, namely text_cleaner and summary_cleaner, were used to process the main text and headline summaries, preparing the data for training.

+Train-Test split: The training dataset consists of 19,899 data points, resulting in a 75-25 split with the test dataset, which includes 4,976 data points.

+Tokenization/Embeddings: Conversion of input text and target summaries into vector spaces suitable for model input was performed.

+Padding: Ensured uniform length of input sequences for efficient batch processing through end-based padding, accommodating the largest embedding size.

+### Models and Fine-Tuning Techniques Used
+- Baseline
+  1. seq2seq - LSTM
+  2. seq2seq - Transformer
+- Pre-trained
+  1. BART-Base
+  2. T5-Small
+- Fine-Tuning Techniques
+  1. Simple Fine-tuning
+  2. LoRA Fine-tuning

+### Evaluation Metrics
+ROUGE and BLEU scores are computed for each model for evaluation